jeffblando/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 -
-One of the limitations of this analysis is that there was no connections made directly about length of the campaigns.
-It is possible that a longer campaign is more likely to be funded, it would be useful to create a gragh to see this visually.
+One of the limitations of this analysis is that we did not fully utilize all the data we were given.
+There were no connections made directly about length of the campaigns.
+It is possible that a longer campaign is more likely to be funded.
+We also did not look at whether or not using the spotlight feature had any effect of the success of a campaign.
+A testable hypothesis would be that using the spotlight feature will result in a successful campaign.
+One other thing not considered in this analysis was whether or not the campaign was included as a staff pick. if youwere to include all the criteria mentioned above into account, a broader and more inclusive analysis would be acheived and more precise conclusions could be derived.

 - What are some other possible tables and/or graphs that we could create?